EashanKaushik/car-damage-detecting-MaskRCNN/README.md

 </p>

 # Steps to Implement the Project
- 1) Train your model using model-training/master.ipynb notebook.

- 5) Put your_trained_weights.m5 file in model directory.
+1) Put your_trained_weights.m5 file in the model directory.

- 6) Change line #22 in app/utils.py to the name of the weights file generated.
+2) Change line #22 in app/utils.py to the name of the weights of your model.

- 7) Run main.py file and the website will be hosted on http://127.0.0.1:5000/, following are the url rules I have developed, you can add or delete these rules according to your preference.
+3) Run main.py file and the website will be hosted on http://127.0.0.1:5000/.
+Following are the URL rules I developed, you can add or delete these rules according to your preference.
  ```python
 app.add_url_rule('/base','base',views.base)
 app.add_url_rule('/','index',views.index)
 app.add_url_rule('/damageapp','damageapp',views.damageapp)
 app.add_url_rule('/damageapp/damage','damage',views.damage,methods=['GET','POST'])
 ```
+If you don’t want to use cost assessment functionality, just change cost_for_damage variable on line #45 of app/views.py to False.
+Cost assessment functionality is just for visual purposes and computes cost based on size of mask to size of image ratio.

 # Reference